Frequently Asked Questions

 What classes are offered at the gym?

-College Park Tumbleweed Developmental Program includes the following levels: Novice – Beginner (ages 6 years to 15 years); Bronze – Intermediate (ages 6 years to 15 years) Evaluation Required; and Silver – Advanced (ages 6 years to 15 years) Evaluation Required
+College Park Tumbleweed Recreational Program includes the following levels: Novice – Beginner (ages 6 years to 15 years); Bronze – Intermediate (ages 6 years to 15 years) Evaluation Required; and Silver – Advanced (ages 6 years to 15 years) Evaluation Required

 How do I know which class to register my child for?

-New participant girls ages 6-13 years should register in our Tumbleweeds Developmental Program for the Novice class regardless of any previous gymnastics experience.
+New participant girls ages 6-13 years should register in our Tumbleweeds Recreational Program for the Novice class regardless of any previous gymnastics experience.
 Returning participants should register for the same class from the previous session unless otherwise told so.

 If my child is registered in classes for the current session is their spot guaranteed for the next session on the same day and time?